 FAQ

-Does the Dyson PencilWash replace a vacuum?
+Does the PencilWash replace a vacuum or full mop?

-How well does it clean tough stains?
+How does it handle tough dried-on stains?

 How long does the battery last?